Azure/azure-service-operator/README.md

 ### Quick Start

-If you're using VSCode with [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extensions installed, you quickly have you're environment set up and ready to go with everything you need to get started.
+If you're using VSCode with [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extensions installed, you can quickly have you're environment set up and ready to go with everything you need to get started.

 1. Open this project in VSCode.
 2. Inside `.devcontainer`, create a file called `.env` and using the following template, copy your Service Principal's details.